-Supported by the Common Fund at the National Institutes of Health, the Health Care Systems Research Collaboratory is intended to improve the way clinical trials are conducted by creating a new infrastructure for collaborative research.
+Supported by the Common Fund at the National Institutes of Health (NIH), the Health Care Systems (HCS) Research Collaboratory is intended to improve the way clinical trials are conducted by creating a new infrastructure for collaborative research.
 The ultimate goal is to ensure that healthcare providers and patients can make decisions based on the best available clinical evidence.

 The NIH HCS Research Collaboratory also supports the design and rapid execution of several high-impact Pragmatic Clinical Trial Demonstration Projects that will address questions of major public health importance that engage health care delivery systems in research partnership.

-NIH leadership for the Collaboratory is provided by Josephine Briggs, MD, director of the National Center for Complementary and Alternative Medicine (NCCAM); and Thomas Insel, Director of the National Institute for Mental Health (NIMH).
+NIH leadership for the Collaboratory is provided by Josephine Briggs, MD, director of the National Center for Complementary and Integrative Health (NCCIH); and Thomas Insel, MD, Director of the National Institute of Mental Health (NIMH).

 The Collaboratory includes a

-Coordinating Center that provides national leadership and technical
+Coordinating Center (CC) that provides national leadership and technical

 expertise in all aspects of research with healthcare systems.
 The